Chapter Four: The Player Turn

 | - Ulysses S. Grant |

-During a players turn, each of his units may engage in whatever Movement is allowed by its Move statistic, and may each
+During a players turn, each of his or her units may engage in whatever Movement is allowed by its Move statistic, and may each

-take one Action (preferably an attack).
-In the meantime,
+take one major Action (preferably an attack).
+Meanwhile,

 4.1: Movement